 Miami Schools with Physical Therapy Programs

-- Only 5 miles from the city center, the University of Miami (UM) provides Doctor of Physical Therapy and Doctor of Philosophy (PhD) in Physical Therapy programs.
+- Only seven miles from the city center, the University of Miami (UM) provides Doctor of Physical Therapy and Doctor of Philosophy (PhD) in Physical Therapy programs.

-- Miami-Dade College (MDC), about 6 miles from downtown, offers a physical therapy assistant program at the associate's degree level.
+- Miami-Dade College (MDC), about two miles from downtown, offers a physical therapy assistant program at the associate's degree level.

-- Florida International University (FIU), 12 miles from the heart of Miami, offers a doctorate in physical therapy.
+- Florida International University (FIU), approximately 13 miles from the heart of Miami, offers a doctorate in physical therapy.